latchset/jwcrypto/docs/source/jwe.rst

 The jwe Module implements the `JSON Web Encryption`_ standard.
-A JSON Web Encryption is represented by a JWE object, related utility classes and functions are availbale in this module too.
+A JSON Web Encryption is represented by a JWE object, related utility classes and functions are available in this module too.

 .. _JSON Web Encryption: https://tools.ietf.org/html/rfc7516